 Some of the financial measures included in our selected historical consolidated financial and other data and elsewhere in this prospectus are not measures of financial performance recognized by GAAP.
-These non-GAAP financial measures are "tangible shareholders' equity," "tangible book value," "efficiency ratio," "tangible shareholders' equity to tangible assets," "allowance for loan losses to total loans (less PPP loans)," and "total nonperforming assets and troubled debt restructurings to total assets (less PPP loans)."
+These non-GAAP financial measures are "tangible shareholders' equity," "tangible book value," "efficiency ratio," and "tangible shareholders' equity to tangible assets."
 Our management uses these non-GAAP financial measures in its analysis of our performance.

 - "Tangible shareholders' equity" is defined as total shareholders' equity less goodwill and other intangible assets.
 The most directly comparable GAAP financial measure is total shareholder's equity.
 We had no goodwill or other intangible assets as of any of the dates indicated.
 We have not considered loan servicing rights as an intangible asset for purposes of this calculation.
 As a result, tangible shareholders' equity is the same as total shareholders' equity as of each of the dates indicated. - "Tangible book value per share" is defined as book value per share less goodwill and other intangible assets, divided by the outstanding number of common shares at the end of each period.
 The most directly comparable GAAP financial measure is book value per share.
 We had no goodwill or other intangible assets as of any of the dates indicated.
 We have not considered loan servicing rights as an intangible asset for purposes of this calculation.
 As a result, tangible book value per share is the same as book value per share as of each of the dates indicated. - "Efficiency ratio" is defined as total noninterest expense divided by the sum of net interest income and noninterest income.
 We believe this measure is important as an indicator of productivity because it shows the amount of revenue generated for each dollar spent. - "Tangible shareholders' equity to tangible assets" is defined as total shareholders' equity less goodwill and other intangible assets, divided by total assets less goodwill and other intangible assets.
 The most directly comparable GAAP financial measure is total shareholders' equity to total assets.
 We had no goodwill or other intangible assets as of any of the dates indicated.
 We have not considered loan servicing rights as an intangible asset for purposes of this calculation.
-As a result, tangible shareholders' equity to tangible assets is the same as total shareholders' equity to total assets as of each of the dates indicated. - "Allowance for loan losses to total loans (less PPP loans)" is defined as the allowance for loan losses divided by total loans minus PPP loans.
-The most directly comparable GAAP financial measure is allowance for loan losses to total loans.
-We believe this measure is important because the allowance for loan losses will not be utilized for PPP loans since they are 100% guaranteed by the SBA.
-We believe that the non-GAAP measure more accurately discloses the proportion of loans that might utilize the allowance for loan losses consistently with periods prior to the presence of PPP loans. - "Total nonperforming assets and troubled debt restructurings to total assets (less PPP loans)" is defined as the sum of nonperforming assets and troubled debt restructurings divided by total assets minus PPP loans.
-The most directly comparable GAAP financial measure is the sum of nonperforming assets and troubled debt restructurings to total assets.
-We believe this measure is important because we believe that PPP loans will not be included in nonperforming assets or troubled debt restructurings since PPP loans are 100% guaranteed by the SBA.
-We believe that the non-GAAP measure more accurately discloses the proportion of nonperforming assets and troubled debt restructurings to total assets consistently with periods prior to the presence of PPP loans.
+As a result, tangible shareholders' equity to tangible assets is the same as total shareholders' equity to total assets as of each of the dates indicated.